-Conclusion: Behavioral disturbance to Steller sea lions would be limited because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards.
-In addition, disturbance by harvester contact with sea lions would be minimized by delineating pathways that reduce disturbance to hauled out animals while on the islands.
+Conclusion: Behavioral disturbance to Stellar sea lions would be limited because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards.
+In addition, disturbance by harvester contact with sea lions would be minimized by requiring that they remain out of view of hauled out animals while on the islands.
 The direct, indirect, and cumulative effects of this alternative on Steller sea lions would be negligible and would not result in any impairment of park resources that fulfill specific purposes identified in the park enabling legislation or that are essential to the integrity of the park.

-4.3.4 Harbor Seal Population
+Harbor Seal Population